 Wine aerators are a scourge on the face of the wine industry and a complete and utter waste of money.

-Despite this, according to a recent report, Americans spent $336.9 million dollars on wine aerators last year.
+Despite this, according to a recent report, wine lovers around the world spent $336.9 million dollars on wine aerators last year.
 And if the folks who put that report together are correct, by 2030 we’ll be spending $592,000,000 on these little plastic and metal pieces of junk yearly.
 That, my wine-loving friends, is a half-billion-dollar tragedy.

 Nobody needs a wine aerator